SRCH2/srch2-ngn/documentation/docs/index.md

 <center>![Including the SRCH2 server Maven repository in the top-level build.gradle file][tutorial-012] </center>

-(2) Next we need to add the SRCH2 Android SDK into the dependencies of the project.
+(2) Next we need to add the SDK into the dependencies of the project.
 To do so, on the left panel, click 'app', then click 'build.gradle'.
 On the right panel, add the following line into the *dependencies* node: